 The must-try dish when you are in Nepal is the mouthwatering dumplings of momo.
 Momo is undoubtedly one of the favorite cuisines of Nepalese.
 Kathmandu is flooded with momo hubs so it won’t be trouble finding a momo restaurant.
 Momo comes in a lot of varieties.

 It comes in various flavors and different sizes.
 Besides momo dumplings, its sauce (momo achaar) is the interesting part.
-Plunge into the richness of the momo sauce, which is made up of the generous amount of spices that enhances the taste of the momo.
+Plunge into the richness of the momo sauce, which is made up of a generous amount of spices that enhance the taste of the momo.